austimkelly/secretsynth/README.md

 This is a useful exercise before enabling new secrets scanning tools as scale across a large number of repositories.
 You want to minimize false positives as much as possible before enabling a new tool.

+## Pre-requisites

+* Python 3.6+
+* `git` installed and in your PATH
+* A Github account with sufficient permissions to access the target repositories
+* A Github access token with sufficient permissions get a listing of repositories from the Github REST API
+* `gitleaks` installed and in your PATH

 ## Installation

 1. Clone this repository: